beatonma/whammy-arduino/README.md

 - 3 momentary buttons
 - One linear potentiometer
 - MIDI port
-- LED
+- RGB LED
 - A few resistors, wire, case, etc.

 ### Controls

 **On/off**: activate the pedal.
 **Modifier + On/off**: Toggle between momentary and latching activation.
-Default: momentary.
+Momentary/latching mode persists in EEPROM between sessions so you don't need to change it every time.

 **Mode**: move to the next pedal mode.
 **Modifier + Mode**: move to previous mode.